MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 ### User experience

-Enabling this policy (set to 1) switches users from classic Outlook to new Outlook in three steps.
+[Enabling this policy](#enabling-or-disabling-the-migration-policy) (set to 1) switches users from classic Outlook to new Outlook in three steps.
 Each step runs on a new app session (app launch).

 This approach allows users in-app communication about the new Outlook migration and gives them a chance to switch and try the new experience.
-When enabled, the Admin-Controlled Migration to new Outlook policy installs the new Outlook app in the background during the next launch of classic Outlook if the new app isn't already installed.
+When enabled, the *Admin-Controlled Migration to New Outlook* policy installs the new Outlook app in the background during the next launch of classic Outlook if the new app isn't already installed.
 On the subsequent launch of classic Outlook, users see the following migration steps.

-**Step #1:** Users see a teaching callout encouraging them to try the new Outlook, in the first session after the migration policy is set.
+**Step #1:** Users see a teaching callout encouraging them to try the new Outlook, in the first session after the migration policy is set and the new Outlook app is applied.

 - If users select **Try it**, classic Outlook is closed and new Outlook is launched.
 - If users choose **Not now**, the teaching callout is dismissed, and they can continue using classic Outlook.
 They’ll see the experience defined in step #2, in the next session.